 I’ll be honest, there aren’t many racing games I actually like.
 9 times out of 10, whenever I test a car racing game – particularly a free one – I’m completely let down by how ridiculously unrealistic either the graphics are, the physics are, or the how difficult it is to keep the stupid car on the road.
 Game makers should understand that most of us aren’t sitting here hold a steering wheel.
 We’re trying to steer this simulated race car hurtling at 200 mph with a couple of left-and-right keyboard keys.
 Think about it.

 Then again, the racing games I have found that I do like, I like a lot.
 You usually have to turn to commercial games for the best of these.
 I played the entire series of Need for Speed on PlayStation and couldn’t get enough.
 Of course, we all love racing games here at MUO.
-We’ve covered Nitro for Android, Chris covered the ultra-cool Driving Speed 2, Tim covered Real Racing 3 for mobile devices, and Simon covered Project Torque if you like online games.
+We’ve covered Nitro for Android, Chris covered the ultra-cool Driving Speed 2, and Tim covered Real Racing 3 for mobile devices if you like online games.

 It would seem like there’s enough to go around several times over, right?
 Well, I thought so too, until I came across a couple of racing games I hadn’t spotted on SourceForge before.
 They’re both well rated by the user base there, and they both promised to offer realistic physics engines that make it feel like you’re really racing a sweet ride in the case of X Speed Race, and an insanely fast race car in the motorsport racing sim called Speed Dreams.